jinahya/id-codec/README.md

 ```

 ### Encoding/Decoding `UUID`s
-Not also that those `encoded` values will be decoded to exactly the same value as `decoded`.
+Note also that those `encoded` values will be decoded to exactly the same value as `decoded`.

 ```
 decoded:     1b3a263e-0928-4ad1-b728-742d0d06506e